 I created the best photography spots in New York City photography guide to save you some headaches.
 I love to explore and find new places to photograph.
 However, I also love to share.

-In this post, I brake down my favorite photography spots in New York City.
+In this post, I break down my favorite photography spots in New York City.

 To this day when I visit the city, I still visit most of these spots.
 After all, they are the best photography spots in New York City.
 Don’t forget to come by and check out my New York City Photo gallery.